 - Homogeneity of the product: It is important that the content of the sample to be used is homogeneous.
 Especially with products that sag, it is advisable to stir the sample well before measuring.

 - Time of sampling: The sample supplied should be used immediately or within 48 hours of refrigerated storage.

 - Dry matter meter: We recommend a temperature of 103°C for drying.
 Make sure the dry matter meter is clean, dry and straight.
 To ensure that no major deviations occur, it is important to calibrate the meter annually.

 - Store in a cool place: We recommend always keeping the sample refrigerated until at least invoicing.
 If a difference in dry matter is found, store the sample - refrigerated of course - for at least two weeks after submitting the dry matter difference.

 - The complaint must be submitted within three working days of the invoice date in order to be processed.

 - In the case of a dry matter determination by the customer, only the sample delivered with the load may be considered as a representative sample (for this load).
 Self-samples are not accepted.

 - We apply a tolerance of 1.5%* absolute difference in dry matter as described in the animal feed legislation (Regulation (EC) No. 767/2009).
 This means that a difference <1.5% will not be considered.

-- If after re-analysis the dry matter content differs more than 1.5%, we shall reimburse the difference in dry matter after deduction of 1.5% tolerance.
+- If after re-analysis of a moisture-rich co-product the dry matter content differs more than 1.5%, we shall reimburse the difference in dry matter after deduction of 1.5% tolerance.

 - Only complaints submitted through firstname.lastname@example.org will be processed.